Azure/azure-iot-sdk-java/upcoming_certificate_changes_readme.md

 - Upgrade your SDK package versions to be, at minimum, those defined in [this release](https://github.com/Azure/azure-iot-sdk-java/releases/tag/lts_7_2021)
   - The packages in this release and all later releases will have both the Baltimore and the DigiCert CA roots saved in the SDK, so they can connect now and will still be able to connect once this transition starts.
-- Upgrade your SDK package versions to the still-in-development 2.X.X packages that are discussed [here](https://github.com/Azure/azure-iot-sdk-java/discussions/1267).
+- Upgrade your SDK package versions to the still-in-development 2.X.X packages that are discussed [here](https://github.com/Azure/azure-iot-sdk-java/discussions/1267) once they include a long term support release.
   - The packages in this planned release will no longer store any certificates in source code, and instead will read the trusted certificates from your device's certificate store.
 With this change, the SDK will become decoupled from the service's root certificates.
 Because of that, users who use this approach will need to install both the Baltimore public certificate